 Department of Medical Oncology at SKMCH&RC proudly serves as the backbone of the institution and plays a central role in the diagnosis, coordination of care, treatment and surveillance of adult cancer patients.
 The Department of Medical Oncology is comprised of consultant medical oncologists, medical officers and fellows, nursing team leaders and administrative staff that work in unison to provide state of the art, comprehensive and compassionate care in accordance with the established international guidelines and standards of care.

 Facilities & Services

-Cancer is a complex and multidimensional disease.
-Patients at SKMCH&RC are assessed in multidisciplinary clinics where a team of medical, radiation and surgical oncologists work together to prepare personalised treatment plans.
+Cancer is a complex and multidimensional illness.
+In accordance with the international norms of best practices, all patients at SKMCH&RC are assessed in a multidisciplinary conference where a team of medical, radiation and surgical oncologists along with pathologists and radiologists work together to prepare a personalized treatment plan for each individual patient.
 Patients are then treated in accordance with disease-specific internationally-accepted management guidelines.
-The most latest and novel treatment is given to our patients irrespective of their background.

 At SKMCH&RC, patients are given up-to-date and understandable information about their disease and treatment process.
-We also understand the emotional needs of our patients.
-Those patients who are diagnosed with cancer are guided and supported by our team of psychologists, play therapists for paediatric patients, trained oncology nurses, social workers, nutritionists, and a cancer support group made up of successfully treated cancer patients at the Hospital.
+Our patients are guided and supported by our team of psychologists, trained oncology nurses, social workers and nutritionists.

 At SKMCH&RC and the Department of Medical Oncology, Patients’ Rights Advocacy is of paramount importance.
 The Department is supported by Ethics Committee and QPS Department to deal with any complaints that may arise from the patient and its family and represents and acts in their best interests.